-Stamp duty land tax is a tax you have to pay in England, Wales or Northern Ireland for a property, or piece of land, over the price of £125,000.
+Stamp duty land tax (SDLT) is a tax you have to pay in England, Wales or Northern Ireland for a property, or piece of land, over the price of £250,000.
 It applies to all properties, both freehold and leasehold, whether you’re paying outright for your home or if you’re taking out a mortgage.
-Use our stamp duty calculator below to give you an idea of what you’ll be paying.
+Use our calculator below to give you an idea of what you’ll be paying.

-During the Autumn Budget 2017 it was announced that first-time buyers would be exempt from paying stamp duty for properties under £300,000.
+In September 2022 it was announced that first-time buyers would be exempt from paying stamp duty for properties under £4250,000.
 First-time buyers purchasing a property up to £500,000 will only need to pay 5% tax on the portion of the purchase price only.